crisgarner/awesome-foundry/README.md

 Solidity libraries or utilities that use Foundry.

+- [Solidify](https://github.com/proofxyz/solidify) - solidify is a golang + solidity library aimed to make storing arbitrary data on EVM blockchains as easy and efficient as possible.
 - [Solmate](https://github.com/transmissions11/solmate) - Modern, opinionated, and gas optimized building blocks for smart contract development.
 - [Chain Claim](https://github.com/botdad/chain-claim) - Solidity lib and helper scripts for providing claim code generation and on chain verification of a claim.
 - [Playpen](https://github.com/ZeframLou/playpen) - Set of modern, gas optimized staking pool contracts.